chapeaux/cpx-components/README.md

 ### Remote

-- Same as above, but use the non-SSL-enabled `app.listen` if behind a SSL-forwarded URL
+- Same as above, use the non-SSL-enabled `deno task serve` if behind a SSL-forwarded URL

 ## Random notes